The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: L² -Hall property for limit groups

 \section{\texorpdfstring{$L^2$}{L²}-Hall property for limit groups}

 Wilton \cite{WiltonHall} proved that limit groups have the local retractions property (and hence that they are subgroup separable) using Kharlampovich and Miasnikov's \cite{KharlampovichMyasnikov1998} characterisation of limit groups in terms of {\it ICE groups} (see \cref{def:ICE} below).
 Limit groups are exactly the finitely generated groups that arise as subgroups of ICE groups.
 Since the local retractions property passes to subgroups, Wilton only needs to deal with ICE groups in \cite{WiltonHall}.
 Analogously, we certified that the $L^2$-Hall property passes to subgroups in \cref{lem:l2subgp}, so it also sufficient to deal with ICE groups in order to prove \cref{thm:B}.
-Our argument is different to that of \cite{BrownKar2023quantifying} and we expect it to be flexible enough to include more general finite abelian hierarchies of relatively hyperbolic groups as in \cref{conj:specialyHypGHNC}.
+Our argument is different from that of \cite{BrownKar2023quantifying} and we expect it to be flexible enough to include more general finite abelian hierarchies of relatively hyperbolic groups as in \cref{conj:specialyHypSHNC}.

-Just as we followed Wise's argument on subgroup separability of balanced graphs of free groups in the previous section, here we follow the ideas developed by Wilton \cite{WiltonPrehall, WiltonHall} on subgroup separability of limit groups.
-For the convenience of the reader, we shall stress the differences and similarities between both arguments and introduce as little new notation as possible.
-For this, we summarise Wise's argument to then explain what are the difficulties involved in making this work for proving the local retractions property of ICE groups, as Wilton did, and the $L^2$-Hall property of ICE groups, as we want.
+Just as we followed Wise's argument on subgroup separability of balanced graphs of free groups in the previous section, here we follow the ideas developed by Wilton \cite{WiltonPrehall, WiltonHall} on the subgroup separability of limit groups.

 \begin{defn} Let $G$ be a group and let $Z \leqslant G$ be the centraliser of an element.
 The group $G *_Z (Z \times \Z^n)$ is an \textit{extension of $G$ by a centraliser}.
 A group is an \textit{ICE group} (standing for ``iterated centraliser extension") if it can be obtained from a finitely generated free group by a finite sequence of extensions by a centraliser. \end{defn}